kanthorlabs/kanthorq/website/docs/003-concepts/006-consumer.md

   </TabItem>
 </Tabs>

-Not like stream, consumer registry contains some runtime configuration that control how a consumer should handle their tasks.
+**Key Runtime Configurations**

-- `cursor`: When a consumer is registred, it will be empty.
-But after any execution, `cursor` is the `id` property of the latest event we can pull out of stream with `subject` filter.
-For example, after the first execution with subject `order.created`, the latest id we can retrieve is `id_10`, next execution will always take the filter that `id > id_10` as the condition to filter our already processed events or tasks
+- `cursor`: Initially empty, the cursor stores the id of the most recent event processed by a consumer.
+For example, after processing an event with the subject `order.created` (e.g., event id_10), the next execution will filter for events where `id > id_10`.

-- `attempt_max` control how many attempt we want to do before give up on error tasks.
+- `attempt_max`: Defines the maximum number of retry attempts for error-prone tasks.
+After that number, the task will be mark as `Discarded`.

 ### Consumer

-A consumer itself store a group of tasks that are generated from events in a stream.
-If your stream `kanthorq_stream_order_update` has 999 events of subject `order.cancelled` and you have a consumer `kanthorq_consumer_registry` that subscribed to the event, you will have 999 tasks inside the consumer names `kanthorq_consumer_send_cancellation_email`
+A Consumer stores a group of tasks generated from events in a stream.
+For instance, if your stream `kanthorq_stream_order_update` has 999 events with the subject `order.cancelled` and a consumer subscribed to it, the consumer `kanthorq_consumer_send_cancellation_email` will store 999 tasks.

-So when you want to get a list of tasks for your subscriber, you need to perform two action
+To retrieve tasks for your subscriber, you need to:

-- Generate a list of tasks for your consumer for matching events of consumer subject
+- Generate a list of tasks for your consumer based on matching events.
-- Pull out what tasks you have generated before with its information
+- Pull previously generated tasks with their metadata.

 ```mermaid
 ---